dylansward/SWEN261-Famine_Now/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

+- View is the same as in the Sprint 2.
+We implemented a new system to our website which changes view of our website.
+User is able to spin a wheel and get ui elements for the website.
+The wheel is accesable for each checkout that is more than 10$, if there is 20$ at the checkout, user will receive 2 spins and so on.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as associations (connections) between classes, and critical attributes and methods. (**Be sure** to revisit the Static **UML Review Sheet** to ensure your class diagrams are using correct format and syntax.)_
 >